 The 529 Shield (pictured above) serves as a theft deterrent, as it puts would-be thieves on alert that the bike is in the system and also allows campus (and off-campus) police to contact the owner should they recover a stolen bicycle or if a bike is improperly parked or locked.

-On the WashU standpoint, bike registration facilitates enforcement of bike parking rules, as well as provides a mean to easily communicate and educate the campus biking community.
+From the WashU standpoint, bike registration facilitates enforcement of bike parking rules, as well as provides a means to easily communicate and educate the campus biking community.
 A truly win-win system!